The information in this article applies to:

 Once the main building and garage room have been created, the foundation is automatically created with the default stem wall and footing heights.

-If you foundation does not automatically generate click Build> Floor> Build Foundation and put a checkmark in Automatically Rebuild Foundation and click OK.
+If your foundation does not automatically generate, click Build> Floor> Build Foundation and put a check in the Automatically Rebuild Foundation box and click OK.

-- To verify this information, use the Select Objects tool to click on the smaller room, which will become the Garage, then click on the Open Object edit button.
+- To verify this information, use the Select Objects tool to click on the smaller room on Floor 1, which will become the Garage, then click on the Open Object edit button.

 - In the Room Specification dialog, notice the values set on the Structure panel.

-Next, select the General panel, and use the Room Type drop down menu to select Garage.
+- Next, select the General panel, and use the Room Type drop-down menu to select Garage, then hit OK.

 When the Room type is changed, the foundation is rebuilt to reflect these changes.

-- The Stem Wall Top (C) Height value is added to the Absolute Elevations and is set to the height of the underside of the floor joists on floor 1.
+- The Stem Wall Top height value is added to the Absolute Elevations and is set to the height of the underside of the floor joists on Floor 1.
 The floor is changed to a slab and the slab is lowered 12" below the top of the stem wall.